SDB:CUPS in a Nutshell

 - Determining which filters are needed for generating the printer-specific data and establishment of the so called "filter chain" or "filter pipe".

-- Starting the programs of the filter chain with suitable parameters.
+- Starting the programs of the filter chain/pipe with suitable parameters.

 - Starting the backend for sending the printer-specific data from the filter pipe to the printer.